 When the Single Attempt setting is set to "no" (default setting), calls will keep ringing the next destination even after the [Ringer time] has expired.
-The same effect can be achieved by specifying multiple destinations under "Basic" settings located in the [Type of Call Forwarding] field; however, using this feature is more straightforward.

-When the Single Attempt setting is set to "yes", after one failure to establish a connection, the calls will be forwarded to the destination set at [Forwarding destination (No answer)] or [Forwarding destination (Busy)].
+When the Single Attempt setting is set to "yes", after one failure to establish a connection, the calls will be forwarded to the destination set at [Forwarding destination (No answer)].